 Chase hears sounds throughout his house but it seems he’s the only one.
-His roommates seem to neglect the obvious sounds coming from other rooms and the attic, but are his friends playing a trick on him or is there something else going on?
+His roommates keep neglecting the obvious bumps and thumps coming from other rooms, but are his roommates playing tricks on him, or is something else going on?
 Unsure what to do Chase decides to investigate the house to find the source of the sounds he's been hearing.
 What is in store for him is something only fate can decide.

 The adventure Continues...

 As I stated before, improvising an entire project while filming was not ideal, but the experience that came with it was one of the best I've ever had.
 I learned to work with a team and open my eyes to different perspectives.
 I think the concept of "Mimic" was unique but the execution was flawed.
 Flawed in the way that it was rushed and unplanned, and from this experience, I learned that there is value in planning and preparing.
 Even if that means planning for the worst scenario.